 In the past ten years, many regional coupled models have been developed using modern model toolkits (Zou and Zhou, 2012; Turuncoglu et al., 2013; Turuncoglu, 2019) and include waves (Warner et al., 2010; Chen and Curcic, 2016), sediment transport (Warner et al., 2010), sea ice (Van Pham et al., 2014), and chemistry packages (He et al., 2015).
-However, this work was motivated by the need for a coupled regional ocean-atmosphere model implemented using an efficient coupling framework and with compatible state estimation capabilities in both ocean and atmosphere.
-The goal of this work is to (1) introduce the design of the newly developed regional coupled ocean-atmosphere modeling system, (2) describe the implementation
+However, it is still desirable and useful to develop a new this work was motivated by the need for a coupled regional ocean-atmosphere

-- 5 of the modern coupling framework, (3) validate the coupled model using a real-world example, and (4) demonstrate and discuss the parallelization of the coupled model.
-In the coupled system, the oceanic model component is the MIT general circulation model (MITgcm) (Marshall et al., 1997) and the atmospheric model component is the Weather Research and Forecasting (WRF) model (Skamarock et al., 2019).
-To couple the model components in the present work, the Earth System Modeling Framework (ESMF) (Hill et al., 2004) is used because of its advantages in conservative re-gridding capability, - 10 calendar management, logging and error handling, and parallel communications.
+- 5 model implemented using an efficient coupling framework and with compatible state estimation capabilities in both ocean and atmosphere.
+The goal of this work is to (1) introduce the design of a the newly developed regional coupled ocean-atmosphere modeling system, (2) describe the implementation of the modern coupling framework, (3) validate the coupled model using a real-world example, and (4) demonstrate and discuss the parallelization of the coupled model.
+In the coupled system, the oceanic model component is the MIT general circulation model (MITgcm) (Marshall et al., 1997) and the atmospheric - 10 model component is the Weather Research and Forecasting (WRF) model (Skamarock et al., 2005)(Skamarock et al., 2019) .
+To couple the model components in the present work, the Earth System Modeling Framework (ESMF) (Hill et al., 2004) is used because of its advantages in conservative re-gridding capability, calendar management, logging and error handling, and parallel communications.
 The National United Operational Prediction Capability (NUOPC) layer in ESMF (Sitz et al., 2017) is also used between model components and ESMF.
-Using the NUOPC layer can simplify the implementation of component synchronization, execution, and other common tasks in the coupling.
-The innovations in our work are: (1) we use ESMF/NUOPC, which is a community-supported, computationally-efficient coupling software for earth system models, and (2) we use MITgcm together with WRF, both of which work with the Data Assimilation - 15 Research Testbed (DART) (Anderson and Collins, 2007; Hoteit et al., 2013).
-The resulting coupled model is being developed for coupled data assimilation and subseasonal to seasonal (S2S) forecasting.
-By coupling WRF and MITgcm for the first time with ESMF, we can provide an alternative regional coupled model resource to a wider community of users.
-These atmospheric and oceanic model components have an active and well-supported user-base. - After implementing the new coupled model, we demonstrate it on a series of heat events that occurred on the eastern shore of the Red Sea region in June 2012.
+Using the NUOPC layer can simplify the implementation of com- - 15 ponent synchronization, execution, and other common tasks in the coupling.
+The innovations in our work are: (1) we use ESMF/NUOPC, which is a community supported computationally efficient community-supported, computationally-efficient coupling software for earth system models, and (2) we use MITgcm together with WRF, both of which work with the Data Assimilation Research Testbed (DART) (Anderson and Collins, 2007; Hoteit et al., 2013).
+The resulting coupled model is being developed as a coupled forecasting tool for coupled data assimilation and subseasonal to seasonal (S2S) forecasting.
+By - 20 coupling WRF and MITgcm for the first time with ESMF, we can provide an alternative regional coupled model resource to a wider community of users.
+These atmospheric and oceanic model components have an active and well-supported user-base.

+After implementing the new coupled model, we demonstrate it on a series of heat events that occurred on the eastern shore of the Red Sea region in June 2012.
 The simulated surface variables of the Red Sea (e.g., sea surface temperature, 2-m temperature, and surface heat fluxes) are examined and validated against available observational data and reanalysis products.

-To demonstrate that the coupled model can perform coupled ocean-atmosphere simulations the results are compared with those obtained using stand-alone oceanic or atmospheric models.
+To demonstrate that the coupled model can perform coupled ocean-atmosphere simulations, the results are compared with those obtained using stand-alone oceanic or atmospheric models.
 This paper focuses on the technical aspects of the SKRIPS, and is not a full investigation of the importance of coupling for these extreme events.
-In addition, a scalability test of the coupled model is performed to investigate its parallel capability. - The rest of this paper is organized as follows.
+In addition, a scalability test of the coupled model is performed to investigate its parallel capability.

+The rest of this paper is organized as follows.
 The description of the individual modeling components and the design of the coupled modeling system are detailed in Section 2.
 Section 3 introduces the design of validation experiment and the validation data.
 Section 4 discusses the preliminary results in the validation test.
 Section 5 details the parallelization test of the coupled model.
 The last section concludes the paper and presents an outlook for future work.

-30 2 Model Description
+2 Model Description